swiftlang/swift-evolution/proposals/nnnn-span-of-one.md

 `CollectionOfOne.span` and `CollectionOfOne.mutableSpan` already provide a
 single-element span, but they are limited to values of copyable types.
 They are also limited to providing access to the storage of the collection, rather than to the storage of another binding.

+#### Unlabeled initializers

+These initializers were originally pitched without an argument label, as `Span(header)` and `MutableSpan(&timestamp)`.
+There were two objections to the unlabeled spelling.
+The first is that an unlabeled initializer in Swift conventionally denotes a conversion of its argument.
+The second is that users might expect `Span(someArray)` to produce the same thing as `someArray.span`.

+The `ofOne:` label makes it obvious that the created `Span` is over 1 value, and references `CollectionOfOne`, which has filled a similar role for copyable values.

 ## Acknowledgments